 Include copies of all filings made to any other regulatory or governmental administrative agency including, but not limited to, any compliance filings or any inquiries by these agencies.

-Note: An award to build a Qualified Project is contingent upon the successful Applicant obtaining all required local, State and/or Federal permits and/or approvals

 Appendix A: DEP Checklist Items

 Prior to the Pre-Submission meeting with DEP, bidders should complete and submit to the NJDEP Appendix A of the BPU Offshore Wind Transmission Proposal Data Collection Form.